dol-lab/secure-file/readme.md

 ℹ WordPress handles uploads for the main_site( blog_id = 1) differently than every other blog.
-Instead of putting uploads in `uploads/sites/1/year/...` it puts them direcly in the uploads folder like `uploads/year/...`
+Instead of putting uploads in `uploads/sites/1/year/...` it puts them directly in the uploads folder like `uploads/year/...`

-🚨 This plugin changes the upload path of newly uploaded files in the main_site.
-You might want to move them to a single place.
+🚨 This plugin changes the upload path of newly uploaded files in the main_site (to a subdirectory).
+You might want to move your old files to the new place.

 ## Prerequisites